 “That’s easily managed,” said my friend from Kyoto.
 He suggested we hold onto one another and stand up on our hind legs.
 Then we could see the town that we were travelling to.

 Now I’m in the ditch again.
 And I’m thinking that I’m an idiot.
-I shouldn’t have looked to see if it was worth going forward because all I did was look back.
+I shouldn’t have tried to see if it was worth going forward because all I did was look back.
 And I don’t have it in me to travel that distance again!